DmitriLyalikov/7x24-App/README.md

 ```
 idf.py flash monitor 'COMx'
 ```
 This will flash the application onto the system, and restart, it will then provide serial access to the application.
-This is not needed to use the clock, but is useful to ensure it flashed successfully.
+This is now

 #### Configure Application settings
 Some configurations may need to be made when using this application.
-Wifi SSID, Password, and authentication mode must be set before using this app, or the defaults will be used.
+Wifi SSID, Password, and authentication mode may/need be set before using this app, or the defaults will be used.
 Generally each component will have a configuration manager that is defined in components/component/Kconfig.Projbuild .
 Instead of editing hard-coded values in each component source file, a menuconfig utility is provided that can edit these values via command utility:
 ```console
 idf.py menuconfig
 ```

 ## ESP32 Default Pin Connections
-The default pin connections can be found and reconfigured in the /main/KConfig.ProjBuild or using
+The default pin connections can be found and reconfigured or using
 ```console
 idf.py menuconfig
 ```